templatenathan/carpark/notes.md

 Nav: Luis
 Driver: Nathan
-create a Backlog.md file
+✅create a Backlog.md file
-create a techdebt.md file
+✅create a techdebt.md file
-write our domain and entities
-move notes content to backlog
+🚧write our domain and entities move notes content to backlog
-TEST a single scenario where there is one floor and the expected result its [right]
+TEST a single scenario where there is one floor and the expected result its [rignd te git pu